Get Class 11 Biology Chapter 8 Cell: The Unit of Life Question Answer

 Answer:

-Robert Brown found the nucleus, not the cell.
-Robert Hooke initially saw cells.
-Schleiden and Schwann did develop the cell theory, that all living organisms consist of cells.
-Virchow contributed to the theory, that new cells arise from existing cells.
+Robert Hooke discovered the cell, and Robert Brown discovered the nucleus.
+Schleiden and Schwann developed the cell theory, which states that all living organisms consist of cells.
+Virchow contributed to the theory that new cells arise from existing cells.
 Unicellular organisms perform all their life processes within one cell.
 So, the only wrong statement is that Robert Brown found the cell.

 (a) bacterial fermentation